Aly3673/csc134/PROJECT/README.txt

 Prompt 1: "How do I code a logic grid puzzle for an escape room in C++" Prompt 2: "I got this error: "redefinition of ‘void LogicGrid::applyClue(const std::string&)’" What do I do?"
-Prompt 3: "What are some pretty simple puzzles (with examples) I can put for my escape room that's all C++"
+Prompt 3: "What are some pretty simple puzzles (with examples) I can put for my escape room that's all C++" Prompt 4: "Now, give me 5 more puzzles, but bump up the difficulty" Prompt 5: "I need 2 more examples"
+Prompt 6: "Now, give me another 5 puzzles, but bump up the difficulty even more" Prompt 7: "How can I build a small minesweeper puzzle in C++?"
+Prompt 8: "Can I have a puzzle that tells a random riddle each time?"